 Gravel riding has sky-rocketed in popularity in the past few years, offering road riders a chance to get muddy without compromising on their streamlined aesthetic, and with the bikes just as happy to zip along smooth stuff and uneven terrain, it appeals to a wide range of people.

-Add in a global pandemic with a distinct lack of holiday options and those of us looking for a new camping adventure (without the hoards at the family campsites) are starting to explore the countryside and enjoy packing light and travelling as far as possible.
+Add in travel chaos caused by a global pandemic and those of us looking for a new camping adventure (without the hoards at the family campsites) are starting to explore the countryside and enjoy packing light and travelling as far as possible.

 With the right kit, you'll be amazed just how far you can travel in just a few days, how much the landscape and terrain can change in just a few short miles, and just how easily (and comfortably) you'll fall asleep in a bush after nine hours in the saddle.

 Can I use any old bike?

 In reality, if you can strap a bag or two to your bike, you're ready for a bikepacking adventure, but what type of terrain, how much you can carry and how far you'll get will vary greatly.

 Traditional cycle touring generally involves loaded panniers and miles of easy cycling on tarmac roads.
 Where bike-packing differs is that it tends to be across varied, often off-road terrain, meaning your bike needs to cope with mud, gravel and uneven surfaces, as well as be the donkey for your kit.